 Broadband mapping in your state

-No matter how large or small the organization is, all who are expanding broadband access will need an accurate state broadband map identifying the exact geographic placement of locations where broadband is not available or not at a sufficient speed threshold (under 100 Mbps download/20 Mbps upload speeds and sufficient latency).
-Broadband availability is about making connections, but organizations must know exactly where a structure is and have an accurate representation of broadband availability, in order to provide that link.
+No matter how large or small the organization is, or if they are an ISP, Engineer, government entity, consultant, etc., all who are working on expanding broadband access will need an accurate (state or regional) broadband map identifying the exact geographic placement of locations where broadband is, is not available, or not at a sufficient speed threshold (under 100 Mbps download/20 Mbps upload speeds and sufficient latency).
+Mapping broadband availability is all about identifying where internet connections are needed, but organizations must know exactly where a structure is and have an accurate representation of broadband service availability, in order to provide the correct link.

-Mapping broadband availability across your state is the ﬁrst major effort where you’ll need to determine, per the broadband definition, which areas are considered served, underserved, and unserved with broadband service.
+Mapping broadband availability across your region or state is the ﬁrst major effort where you’ll need to determine, per the broadband definition (outlined in various broadband deployment funding programs), which areas are considered served, underserved, and unserved with broadband service.
 Building a granular view of this (ideally at the location level) into your map is a critical step in establishing a baseline in your map to work from.
 This begins the process of narrowing down which areas of the state should be eligible for funding.

-A common question(s) at this stage: How accurate is our foundational data (of serviceable locations)?
+A common question(s) at this stage: How accurate is our foundational data (of Broadband Serviceable Locations)?
 Which areas are eligible under BEAD that we want to bid on?
-Do we want to remove areas funded by RDOF (or another program)?
+Do we want to remove areas funded by RDOF, CAF, or another program?
 What datasets are we missing?
 Who will build/maintain our map?

-Precise mapping comes in handy when targeting billions in broadband funding
+Precise broadband mapping comes in handy when targeting billions in broadband funding